ga-wdi-lessons/react-intro/readme.md

 #### Q: What problems did you encounter when trying to add multiple comments to your Post?

 It would be a pain to have to explicitly define every comment inside of `<Post />`, especially if each comment itself had multiple properties.
-* This problem is a tell tale sign that our separation of concerns is being stretched, and its time to break things into a new component.
+* This problem is a tell tale sign that our separation of concerns is being stretched, and it's time to break things into a new component.

 We can nest Comment components within a Post component.
 * We create these comments the same way we did with posts: `extends Component` and `.render`
 * Then we can reference a comment using `<Comment />` inside of Post's render method.

-Let's create a new file for our Comment component, `src/Comment.js`...
+Let's create a new file for our Comment component, `src/Comment.js`..

 ```js
 import React, {Component} from 'react'